Making History: The Calm & the Storm

 - 30 % negative mentions

-The graphics of the game are generally considered dated and simplistic, with some reviewers noting that they appear ancient even by genre standards.
-While the visuals may not impress, many players find the gameplay and strategic depth to be compelling enough to overlook the graphical shortcomings.
-Overall, the graphics are a mixed bag, appealing to those who prioritize gameplay over aesthetics.
+The graphics of the game are generally considered dated and simplistic, with some reviewers noting that they may not appeal to everyone.
+While the visuals are not a strong point, many players find the gameplay and strategic depth to be compelling enough to overlook the graphical shortcomings.
+Overall, the graphics are described as functional but lacking in detail and polish, which may deter some players.

 “Firstly, the graphics are attractive and detailed, which I find a plus for a war game.”